 If your laptop’s manufacturer were using an omnichannel approach to client service, you would have had a more seamless experience, in that once you’ve stated the issue to one customer service consultant, all other points of contact would already be aware of it, and you’d have had your issue resolved faster.

 Imagine that you are the laptop manufacturer in the above example.
 Your customer went through a lot of effort to resolve the technical issue and that does not make for a great customer service experience.

 As technology moves forward, we become more and more connected with the world.
-As such, we have a higher need for all communication , be it with our friends or co-workers, or with customer service providers, to be integrated in our lifestyles.
-With your friends, you can start a conversation on Skype, continue it over text message and later call each other to finish your thoughts.
-This is the way in which companies must learn to communicate with their clients, regardless of whether they’re promoting a new product or service, or helping customers in need to tech support.
+As such, we have a higher need for all communication, be it with our friends or co-workers, or with customer service providers, to be integrated into our lifestyles.
+With your friends, you can start a conversation on Skype, continue it over text message, and later call each other to finish your thoughts.
+This is the way in which companies must learn to communicate with their clients, regardless of whether they’re promoting a new product or service, or helping customers in need of tech support.

 How do you get there?